Simulation As Tool

 About Setup Of KiCad

 In a recent setup of KiCad on Windows 10 platform, only KiCad installation was needed for simulation use as the package had everything that was needed - also the simulator.
-(Sometimes there may be a problem in installation setup such that all features do not seem to be readily available in simulator - but then a new setup try has actually usually corrected the problem - as typical with also other software.)
 The circuit that was simulated was then prepared by the user according to the tutorial guidelines, starting from a new file first opened from the first menu.
 Below in Fig. 1 you can see a screen copy of a test circuit open in Eeschema.
 Language has here been set to English (in Preferences) although there are very many languages supported for menus.
 Simulator can be found under menu Tools.
 Note that you can control parameters under Settings in the simulator, in order to choose and use different simulation settings.
 This is an alternative to the text-based simulation parameter settings (for example, ".ac dec 10 1 100k") in the schematic (this way is instructed in the tutorial).

 Figure 1.
 Project with test circuit, open in Eeschema.
 Simulator is under Tools.